stacyliu16/FaultyProduct/README.md

-# FaultyProduct
+# Faulty Product
 ## Overview
 For this capstone project, we will use the SECOM manufacturing Data Set from the UCI Machine Learning Repository.
-The set is originally for semiconductor manufacturing, but in our case, we will assume that it is for the diaper manufacturing process.
+The objective is to detect faulty products.

 ## Data
 The dataset consists of two files: